 The incredibly simple thing is this: Clear these fungal loads out of a child’s gut or body, and you have a different child.
 Behavior, appetite, everything starts to improve.
 The constipation ends.
 Gradually, given the right food and the right tools, the gut will start to heal up too.

 But we haven’t even talked about the real problem here.
-Candida albicans, one of the most common fungal microbes found in our intestines, can shape shift from its bud form to a mycelial form (see the pictures above).
-In this case, it grows little threads called hyphae that penetrate endothelial tissue.
+Candida albicans, one of the most common yeast microbes found in our intestines, can shape shift from its initial “bud” form to a more debilitating “mycelial” form (see the pictures above).
+In this case, it grows little threads called hyphae that penetrate the gut wall tissue.
 It uses these to suck in nutrients for itself.
-Translation: It sends out little fingers that puncture your gut wall, in order to anchor itself there, eat and grow more, and hide better from your immune system.
+It literally sends out little fingers that puncture your gut wall, in order to anchor itself there, eat and grow more, and hide better from your immune system.
 Watch the video to see what I mean:

-Once in this mode, fungal infections are harder to clear.
-They create “leaky gut”, which creates more food allergies, more food sensitivities, and more susceptibility to other infections – including fungal infections in other locations.
+Once in this mode, yeast and thrush infections are harder to clear.
+They create “leaky gut”, which creates more food allergies, more food sensitivities, and more susceptibility to other infections – including yeast infections in other locations.
 Many children start life susceptible to this scenario from birth.
 How?
-By receiving antibiotics directly or indirectly through mom, by getting vaccines made from fungal species like hepatitis B shots, by arriving via C-section (in which case they miss getting mom’s vaginal flora on the way out), or by getting formula instead of breast milk (which favors undesirable microbes over beneficial ones).
+By receiving antibiotics directly or indirectly through mom, by getting a hepatitis B shot (made from a yeast strain called Saccharomyces cerevisaie), by arriving via C-section (in which case they miss getting mom’s vaginal flora on the way out), or by getting formula instead of breast milk (which favors undesirable microbes over beneficial ones).

-Given that we know all this, it puzzles me to no end that pediatric practice overlooks fungal flourishes as a cause of so many health problems in our kids today.
+Given that we know all this, we can do better for our kids.
 Many drugs prescribed for children – from Ritalin to Reglan – may become unnecessary, if underlying Candida infections are cleared, better food is in the mix, and the gut biome gets to work as intended.
-This can be straightforward to manage with the right non-prescription tools, once you are ready to make the shift to a healthier family lifestyle.
+This can be straightforward to manage with the right non-prescription tools.
+Click the appointment tab above if you’d like to work with me on strategies to clear problems caused by untreated thrush or yeast infections.
+I look forward to hearing from you!